microsoft/vscode-ms-entra/README.md

 We are actively working on a permanent fix and will update this section as soon as the issue is resolved.

 ![Workaround Sign In Issue](https://github.com/microsoft/vscode-ms-entra/blob/diegoje/update-readme/resources/readme-images/Signin-workaround.png)

+## Issue reporting and feedback
+- **Report Issues**: Encountered a bug or facing a challenge with our extension?
+Report it directly on our [GitHub repository](https://github.com/microsoft/vscode-ms-entra/issues).

+- **Provide feedback**: Have suggestions or want to share your thoughts on the extension?
+We’d love to hear from you!
+Fill out our [feedback form](https://go.microsoft.com/fwlink/?linkid=2257518) to let us know how we can improve or what you love about the extension.

+## Telemetry
+VS Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read our privacy statement to learn more.
+If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to false..
+Learn more about telemetry handling in VS Code [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## Support and resources